jomarkow/Audio-to-MIDI/README.md

 |L7806|1|
 |ld1117|1|

+<a name="colab"></a>
 # Colaborate

+We see in this project a great potencial for implementing diferent technologies in future versions, such as an IA for better sound recognition or a dedicated software platform for colaborative musical pieces.
+In any case we are open to listen your ideas.

 If you want to colaborate on this project, you are invited to create a Pull Request with a descriptive text of the changes/updates.

 You can also contact me:
 [jomarkow@gmail.com](mailto:jomarkow@gmail.com)

-I hope you liked the project, if so, I invite you to leave a star ⭐, thanks for read :).
+We hope you liked the project, if so, I invite you to leave a star ⭐, thanks for read :).